na-na-hi/renget/archive/rzimh.md

 "Nope, I'm done for the day," Curie said matter-of-factly.
 "I'm free as a bird now, so I can stick around here.
 It’s not like I’m an inventor or crafter like the other supports, and I can pretty much go wherever I please. "

 "Right, okay… what about you?"
 He pointed at Maddie who lazily raised a hand from where she was sprawled across a chair near the window, scrolling on her phone.
 "Just staying here waiting on some intel to come through.
-This place has a better signal than the safehouse.
+This place has a better signal than the safe house.
 Don't mind me."

 “Fine.”
 Inigo trailed off as he heard loud crashes emanating from the kitchen.
 Whipping around, he saw the hulking form of Drekus rummaging through the fridge, piling food haphazardly on the counter.

 "Drekus!
 What are you doing?"
 Inigo demanded, marching over.

 "Drekus waiting for crushing of Oomori.
-And Drekus hungry.
+And Drekus is hungry.
 Make sandwich.
 Ham sandwich.
 Yes," the large mutant grunted by way of explanation, already slapping together slices of lunchmeat between two pieces of bread.
-Crumbs and bits of lettuce scattered across the counter.
+Crumbs and bits of lettuce are scattered across the counter.

 Inigo shook his head.
 He turned to Junichi, Maddie, and Curie.
 "None of you have a problem with this?"
 <He's kinda cute.> <Nope!> <No.>